pointw-dev/hypermea/src/doc-generator/src/features/runtime-capabilities/logging.md

     * Publish to Slack on 5xx, or whatever circumstance you wish (the 500th GET to a particular resource? - only limit is your imagination)
     * See and modify `utils/log_setup.py`

+* request and response details when DEBUG is set
+  * [Body truncated.
+Set logging to TRACE for full body, or increase HY_LOG_MAX_BODY_SIZE.]
+  * Collection has 5 items

 * change logging verbosity at run-time:
   * From the root document, follow the `logging` link relation and
     * GET to see the current logging verbosity,